-The Town's investments with a maturity of more than one year at acquisition and non-money market investments are reported at fair value as determined by quoted market prices.
-Money market investments that have a remaining maturity at the time of purchase of one year or less are reported at amortized cost.
-Non-participating interest earning investment contracts are reported at cost.
+The Town's investments with a maturity of more than one year at acquisition and nonmoney market investments are reported at fair value as determined by quoted market prices.

 2. Cash and Cash Equivalents

 The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income.
 Therefore, all cash and investments are essentially demand deposits and are considered cash and cash equivalents.